anovos/anovos-docs/docs/api/feature_recommender/feature_exploration.md

 def list_usecase_by_industry(industry, semantic=True):
     """
+    Lists down all the Use cases that are supported in Feature Recommender Package based on the Input Industry.

     Parameters
     ----------
-    industry
+    industry : str
-        Input industry (string)
+        Input industry
-    semantic
+    semantic : bool
-        Input semantic (boolean) - Whether the input needs to go through semantic similarity or not.
+        Input semantic - Whether the input needs to go through semantic similarity or not.
 Default is True.

     Returns
     -------